objectionary/eo/README.md

 Constructors must be listed after attributes.
 The primary constructor must be the last one.
 The destructor, if it is present, goes right after the primary constructor.

+For constructors the `ctor` keyword is used and for destructors, the keyword is `dtor`.

 ### Methods